-Description: Name of a file, that contains an X.509 certificate in PEM format, suitable as a TLS certificate, matching the private key.
+Description: Name of a file, that contains an X.509 certificate (or a certificate chain) in PEM format, suitable as a TLS certificate, matching the private key.
+If the file contains a certificate chain, the file must begin with the certificate of the host, followed by the CA certificate that signed the certificate of the host, and any other signing CAs in order.

-cipher_suite()
+cipher-suite()